 When designer Sam Booth developed his sustainable timber Echo Modules, utilising environmentally friendly materials was high on his agenda.
 Sam ensured that every product used was specified for maximum sustainability; from sheep’s wool or wood fibre insulation to VOC free, breathable Earthborn paints.

-Designer Sam Booth has developed an exciting new concept in sustainable construction.
-His modular buildings can require little or no planning permission and are ideal for use as holiday homes, annexes and garden offices.
+Sam’s prototype modular building first featured on George Clarke’s Channel 4 series, Amazing Spaces, and can require little or no planning permission making them ideal for use as holiday homes, annexes and garden offices.

-The ceilings and sections of timber wall were left untreated, to weather naturally.
-Earthborn Claypaint and Ecopro Emulsion were used in high wear areas and to create feature panels, the Emulsion being selected for kitchen and bathroom areas due to enhanced wipeability.
+As an exciting new concept in sustainable construction, the ceilings and sections of timber wall were left untreated, to weather naturally.
+In addition, Earthborn Wood Stain was used along with Claypaint and Ecopro Emulsion, which was chosen for high wear areas and to create feature panels.
+The Emulsion was selected for kitchen and bathroom areas due to enhanced wipeability.

 Sam said, “The buildings are designed around the principle of 9sq m timber modules that can be linked together to make larger spaces.”
 They have been used by farmers’ George and Julie Nicolson as an alternative to a caravan for their holiday home business, Brockloch Bothy, in Dumfries and Galloway.
 The success of this led to more orders and Sam now has a factory employing local people manufacturing the Echo Modules.

 Sam added: “We specify Earthborn paints because of their high levels of breathability and outstanding eco credentials.
 It was easy to use; we applied it directly to the wood and because it gives off no smells or harmful emissions the bothies were ready for occupation by holidaymakers as soon as we’d finished painting.”